All consultations are by appointment only and can be made by

 Our aim is to offer patients an appointment with the most appropriate member of the team on the day you request to be seen.
 Please remember that due to the heavy demand on the service it is not always possible to meet every request, but we will do our best to ensure that you see the most appropriate clinician for your problem at a time that is suitable for you.

-Routine appointments with the doctors may be booked up to two weeks in advance.
-These appointments are all released daily on a rolling basis for one and two weeks ahead.
+Routine appointments with the doctors may be booked up to three weeks in advance.
+These appointments are all released daily on a rolling basis for the days and weeks ahead.

 For routine appointments you may ask to see any doctor of your choice.
 To maintain continuity of treatment it is better to see the same doctor for a specific condition.
 If you have seen a particular doctor about a problem previously, please indicate this to the receptionist.
 However due to the commitments of individual doctors and the fact that some of them are part time this may not always be possible.
 We will endeavour to accommodate your requests where possible.